-The Human Shoulder | Shoulder Pain in Champ, MO
+How Does the Shoulder Work? | Shoulder Pain in Champ, MO

-- The glenohumeral (GH) joint is a ball and socket joint where the humerus (upper arm bone) fits into a relatively small dish called the glenoid.
-Because the top of the upper arm bone is 3-4 times larger than the socket, it allows for more movement than any other joint.
+- The glenohumeral (GH) joint is a ball and socket joint responsible for connecting the upper extremity to the trunk.
+Because the ball is several times larger than the socket, it has the widest range of motion as any other human joint.

 - The scapulothoracic (ST) “joint” is more of a “floating” joint as it does not have typical joint characteristics.
-It attaches and allows movement between the shoulder blade and the part of rib cage at the back of our bodies.
+It is made up of the scapula and its articulation with the ribcage.

 - the brachial plexus nerves that allow the brain to tell the shoulder and arm to move and the shoulder to tell the brain when it feels pain or other sensory information